 For now, I am drawing upon the concepts and character traits of moral courage to help define my novel’s characters.
 A moral courage to defend the defenseless, care for those unable to care for themselves.
 A woman who will become a Doctor in 1901.

-Thank you for reading this post.
-I invite you to follow my blog and join me on my journey toward writing my first historical fiction.
-More information in the About page.
-You can sign up from this page with the pop-up, or send me a note through the CONTACT page and I can email you an invitation to follow.
+I invite you to follow my blog for further updates on my journey toward writing my first historical fiction.
+More information about my debut novel is available on my About page.
+You can sign up to follow from this page with the pop-up, or send me a note through the CONTACT page and I’ll email you an invitation.